harmony-one/1earn/README.md

-# HFI - Fork of YFI on Harmony
+# 1earn.finance - Fork of YFI on Harmony
 This repository contains smart contracts and build instructions for porting [YFI](https://yearn.finance)'s governance smart contracts to [Harmony](http://harmony.one) for Harmony's #DeFi Hackathon during week 32.

 A lot of components - e.g. yCRV - will currently be mocked to ensure a MVP can be created.